Rthorpesr/burger3/README.md

 Purpose: Node Express Handlebars: Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd    like to eat.

- - Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+ - Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

  - burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the